adamsmasher/sokobanDOS/lesson1/README.markdown

 WAIT_SECS       EQU     5
 ```

-The `EQU` pseudo-instruction defines constants for NASM.
+The `EQU` pseudo-instruction defines constants for NASM, used above.

 ```
 %include "video.asm"